Identification of Candidate Halos Hosting Massive Black Hole Seeds in the $\textit{Renaissance}$ Simulations with Support Vector Machines: Results

 Since the goal of this work is to develop one or more SVMs that can be used in cosmological simulations, we created feature subsets that would be relevant for different types of simulations or semi-analytic models: those that model only dark matter (\texttt{dm}); those that model dark matter and gas (\texttt{gas}); and those that model dark matter, gas, and stars (\texttt{star}).
 Then, with the results from the feature importance rankings, we developed for each of these simulation types a subset of primary features (\texttt{main}), and a subset that included extra features (\texttt{full}) that were of lower importance, were already correlated with one of the primary features, or would be more difficult to calculate on-the-fly within a cosmological simulation.
 Some of our original features are also excluded from all subsets for these reasons.
 The features included in each of these subsets are shown in Table~\ref{tab:feature_subsets}.

 The halo mass and DM spin parameter are the primary features available for a DM-only simulation.
 The average growth rate ${dM}/{dz}$ may also be useful if merger trees for the DM halos are available, which is why we relegated it to a secondary variable.
 Several important features are added when gas is in play: the temperature, radial velocity, turbulent velocity, radial mass flux, and gas spin parameter.
 The density is also available here, but given that we expect this to be correlated with most of the other features, we relegated it to a backup variable.
 Additionally, though high density indicates the formation of some central structure, it is not necessarily conducive for SMS formation; other thermodynamic variables are more relevant for distinguishing the formation of a DCBH from some other central structure like a nuclear star cluster.
 When star formation is turned on, we add the metallicity, LW flux, and halo stellar mass features.
 The $\mathrm{H}_{2}$ fraction is also available here, but since this has been shown to be correlated with the metallicity and LW flux \citep{Mone2025}, we relegated it to a backup variable.
 This leaves the following features excluded from all subsets: tangential velocity, overdensity, distance to the closest galaxy, average halo mass, average growth rate ${dM}/{dt}$, and $t_{1}$ tidal eigenvalue.
+These variables have been excluded for at least one of the following reasons: low overall importance, degeneracy or high correlation with another feature, or computational complexity.
+For example, the $t_{1}$ tidal eigenvalue, the overdensity, the average halo mass, and the average growth rate ${dM}/{dt}$ are all expensive and burdensome to compute, the latter two of which require halo merger histories.
+The average growth rate ${dM}/{dt}$ is degenerate with ${dM}/{dz}$, and the LW flux serves as a proxy for the distance to the closest galaxy.